gthole/drink-stash/README.md

 TIME_ZONE=America/Los_Angeles
 ALLOWED_HOSTS=drinks.mydomain.com
 DEBUG=False
-ADMINS=me@mydomain.com,someone@mydomain.com
+ADMINS=Me:me@mydomain.com,Someone Else:someone@mydomain.com
 ```

 ## Provisioning
-You can also provide some environment variables to the docker container to
+When starting up your container, you should set the following environment
-provision an initial user and some recipes to get started with:
+variables to provision an initial user and some recipes to get started with:

 ```
 version: '3'